israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Property names must be strings.
 This means that non-string objects cannot be used as keys in the object.
-Any non-string object, including a number.
+Any non-string object, including a number, is typecasted into a string via the `toString` method.

 ### Operator Precedence